Salvador Minuchin: Career

 Salvador Minuchin served as a physician in the Israeli army after obtaining his degree in medicine.
 Once his service was finished, he traveled to New York City to be trained in child psychiatry with Nathan Ackerman.
 When his training with Ackerman was complete, Minuchin returned to Israel to assist displaced children as a child psychiatrist (Nichols, 2010).
 In 1954 he returned to the United States to be trained in psychoanalysis at the William Alanson White Institute.
 After completing his psychoanalytic training, Minuchin worked as a child psychiatrist at the Wiltwyck School for delinquent boys, where he decided that treating whole families would be worthwhile.

 While he held his position at the Wiltwyck School, Minuchin developed a form of family therapy with his co-workers.
 Their method involved Minuchin or another psychiatrist performing a therapy session with a family while the other psychiatrists viewed the session through a one-way mirror (Nichols, 2010).
 Observing one another work allowed the therapists to learn techniques easily and led Minuchin to develop structural family therapy.
-In 1962, once Minuchin had generated his theoretical formulations for family structure, he traveled to Palo Alto to work with Jay Haley.
+In 1962, once Minuchin had generated his theoretical formulations for family structure, he traveled to work with Jay Haley.
 Minuchin's work at the Wiltwyck School led to his first book, Families of the Slums (1967), which outlined his theoretical model of family therapy.

 Minuchin supervised both Esther Perel and Virginia Goldner.